What is baptism?

 Does infant baptism mean the child is actually saved when they're baptized?

-In no way do we believe that an infant or child being baptized is saved.
-In fact, we don’t believe that just because an adult is baptized that he is absolutely saved either.
+In no way do we believe that an infant or child being baptized is saved because they're baptized.
+In fact, we don’t believe that just because an adult is baptized that they are absolutely saved either.
+We can't really know the heart of the one being baptized, only God does.
 Either adult or infant baptism is a symbol of entrance into Christ’s church, in which we learn and grow in our understanding of what it means to be a child of God.
-Before any child can come to the Lord’s Table, we require that she gives a confession of faith that articulates the gospel in a way that shows her understanding of her need for a savior.
+Before any child can come to the Lord’s Table, we require that she gives a confession of faith that articulates the gospel in a way that shows her understanding of her need for a Savior.

 An adult convert confesses faith, and we baptize him to announce his entrance into the life of God’s church.
 But, we also believe that God has blessed us with the children he's given to us and that he has called us to raise them as children who belong to him.
 They too have been set apart and must embrace the call of God upon their lives and trust in his promises.
 Baptizing our children expresses our faith that God deeply cares for our children and that He has given us baptism to remind us of his promise to be their God (Genesis 15 and 17).

-Do I have to baptize my children or believe in infant baptism to be a member of Rockwall Pres?
+Do I have to baptize my children or believe in infant baptism to go to Rockwall Pres?